 It is a simple salad but getting that dressing right is what really matters here.
 It has to be the perfect mixture of creamy and tangy at the same time.

 What goes in Caesar salad dressing?

-Traditionally Caesar salad dressing includes eggs and anchovies, lemon, garlic, mustard, oil, and cream such as mayonnaise.
-We make our dressing egg and anchovy free.
+Traditionally, Caesar salad dressing includes raw eggs and anchovies, lemon, garlic, mustard, oil, and mayonnaise.
+We make our dressing without raw egg and anchovy free.